Plato Writes about Socrates

 Working out Some of the Missing Details

 To know whether Socrates is right about the Athenians, Plato needs to understand in more detail what Socrates thinks is true.
-Given our thought about why he writes, this means that we can expect Plato to work through the following questions in his dialogues:
+Given our thought about why he writes, this means that we can expect Plato to work through at least the following two questions:

 • what is the thinking in the soul that leads to action